ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

   \,.
 $$

-Similarly, composing the projection which is the left Kan extension of the underling bosonic space operation with the canonical re-embedding yields an endofunctor that has the interpretation of sending any generalized superspace to its underlying generalized bosonic space
+Similarly, composing the projection which is the left Kan extension of the underlying bosonic space operation with the canonical re-embedding yields an endofunctor that has the interpretation of sending any generalized superspace to its underlying generalized bosonic space

 $$